Dardila11/Dardila11/README.md

 ### Hi there 👋

-I'm a freelance software engineer !
+Hello!
+I'm Daniel, a passionate software engineer with a focus on iOS.
+I love creating cross-platform experiences using Flutter and diving into web development with React and Next.js.
+Let's build something amazing together!

 - 🔭 I’m currently working on Flutter apps and Flutter ui chanllenges
 - 🌱 I’m currently learning flutter/dart and State management